Primary and secondary education

 M.E./CFS is the biggest cause of health-related long-term school absence.
 It’s hard to put an accurate number on just how many children and young people have M.E.; prevalence rates vary widely, up to as high as 3%.
 But even if you only have one student with M.E., you have an essential role to play in offering the right support at the right time – and we can help you do this

 Teaching and supporting a child with this complex condition can be challenging.
-Accepting the limitations of M.E. and agreeing realistic targets will help your pupil and their family cope with the demands imposed by M.E.
+Being led by their needs and agreeing realistic goals will help your student and their family cope with the demands imposed by M.E.

 It’s important to remember that children may struggle to keep up with school work and their attendance may fluctuate.
 This can lead to misunderstandings which could escalate to the point where safeguarding proceedings are initiated.
-This can be avoided by learning about M.E. and its potential impact.
+This can be avoided by learning about M.E. and its potential impact - we have a range of resources for professionals to support this.

 Local authorities must arrange suitable education (or as much education as the child's health condition allows) for children of compulsory school age who, because of illness, would otherwise not receive suitable education.
 Find out more.

-Please get in touch for information and support: we are here to help.
-We have also listed some potentially useful organisations in England, Wales, Scotland and Northern Ireland on our Useful contacts page.
+- We have listed some potentially useful organisations in England, Wales, Scotland and Northern Ireland on our Useful contacts page.

 One of the most important things that you can do to support a young person with M.E. is start from a position of belief, with an understanding of what M.E. is and how symptoms might affect them specifically - everyone is different.

-Read about Olivia, who became ill when she was just 10 years old and faced considerable ignorance about her condition - and Zoe, who got the support she needed thanks to teachers who listened to her and what she needed.
+Read about Olivia, who became ill when she was just 10 years old and faced considerable misunderstanding about her condition; and Zoe, who got the support she needed thanks to teachers who listened to her and what she needed.

 It is important to recognise that M.E. is a fluctuating condition, so a young person may be able to do more on some days than others.
 It can be frustrating for the young person who may feel physically better one day and over-exert themselves the next, which can have a knock on effect on their later functioning.
 It is therefore important that as educators that we are mindful that we support the young person in managing their illness in a way that supports all areas of their lives; peers, family as well as educationally.